team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

 | +1322456789 | John | Smith |               |             |              |                   |                |
 | +1422345214 | Kate | Brown |               |             |              |                   |                |

-5. SMS Campaign application is using Campaign SMS Templates you can configure in the Contact Center / Canned Responses menu.
+5. SMS Campaign application is using Campaign SMS Templates which you can configure in the Contact Center / Canned Responses menu.
 Create a new library with a prefix in the name like `SMS_TEMPLATES_` and define that prefix in the client `.env` file with the `REACT_APP_SMS_TEMPLATES_PREFIX` variable.
 Add your message templates with the substitution names which should be equal column names in your contact list used for SMS campaign.
-SMS Campaign app will verify if there is a match between substitutions defined in the message template and contact list columns to enable running the campaign.

    <img src="client/public/images/gc_templates.png"/>